 College Park, MD 20740

-Food and Beverages:Coffee/lunch conference packages are available for $20/day.
+During the workshop, coffee and/or lunch packages are available for each day.
+Coffee is $5/day and lunch is $15/day.
+You may order a combination of coffee and lunch for $20/day.
 If you are interested in ordering this option, you will need to fill out a separate order form (note: you will be prompted for payment after submitting your order).
 Please place any food orders no later than 5:00 pm EDT, Monday, June 12.

 Lodging: